sejalanand23/Cross-Sell-Analysis/README.md

 ## Features

-- **Data Loading**: Reads the Groceries dataset and displays the first few rows.
 - **Association Rules**: Converts the dataset into transactions and generates association rules using Apriori algorithm.
 - **Interactive Selection**: Allows users to select Antecedents and Consequents from the unique items present in the dataset.
 - **Venn Diagram Visualization**: Visualizes the intersection of selected Antecedents and Consequents using a Venn diagram.